 Though this synthetic data can be perfectly annotated, training solely with the synthetic data can lead to outcomes that don't match the current state-of-the-art.
 It is hypothesized that this is due to the mismatch between the feature distribution of the synthetic (source) domain and the real-world images (target domain).
 This is known as the domain shift [12].
 To address these challenges, there have been many recent studies on visual domain adaptation (DA) which is a particular variant of transfer learning.
-DA utilises the labelled data from a source domain and the unlabeled data from a target domain and learns how to reduce the gap between the two domains.
+DA utilises the labelled data from a source domain and the unlabeled data from a target domain.
 In this work, a similar approach is used to learn the domain invariant features from the synthetic and real data and thus improve the model performance.